 Tory PM Edward Heath concealed the identity of a paramilitary organisation which perpetrated a massacre in Belfast in 1971.
-He did so to acquire the votes he needed to win a majority in the House of Commons to enable the UK to join the EEC, the forerunner of the EU.
+He did so in the hope of acquiring the votes he needed to win a majority in the House of Commons to enable the UK to join the EEC, the forerunner of the EU.
 What he did has remained the best kept and murkiest secret of the EEC-EU-BREXIT saga of the last 50 years.
 A string of declassified documents have now emerged which, when read together, expose what Heath, the British Army, propaganda operatives and the RUC Special Branch did.
 The documents are about to be presented to the new British Cabinet Secretary, Simon Case.

 By David Burke.